Agent OS Architecture

 Life is an Agent Operating System written in Rust.
 It provides the runtime, persistence, regulation, finance, and networking infrastructure for autonomous AI agents.
 The name reflects the ambition: creating artificial life from computational primitives.

-Current metrics: v0.2.0 (Stabilization Phase) with over 4,800 test functions across 210 test files.
+Current metrics: v0.3.0 with 4,510 test functions across 622 test files.
 All tests pass.

 Biological analogy